arijit69-web/BackEnd-Development-in-JavaScript/20. OOPs in JS/Prototype based Inheritance.md

 <img src="./Screenshots/ss7.PNG"  width="400" height="300">

 - During runtime JS will come to your iPhone object and will check 'Does your `iPhone object` have the `display()` property?'
 No, this iPhone object does not have this property.
 Now it will go one step above in the `Product.prototype` chain and see 'Does `Product.prototype` object has the `display()` property?'
 Yes, `Product.prototype` has a `display()` function and now it will call the `display()` function.
-You made changes to ur prototype and those changes are actually reflected in the `iPhone object`.
+You made changes in the `Product.prototype` and those changes are actually reflected in the `iPhone object`.

 Example: